 The Egyptian Tarot of Thelema trump for the 28th path of Aries is Hrumachis IV.
 Hrumachis, the Egyptian Sphinx, has various names, including Hormaku, Horakhty and Ra Hoor Khuit.
 The esoteric title of the Tarot trump, traditionally called ‘The Emperor’, is Son of the Morning: Chief among the Mighty.

-The Egyptian hieroglyphic name of Hor-em-akhet, from which the Greek form Hrumachis is derived, is at the top of the Tarot picture.
-In the centre is Ra-Mentu or Ra Hoor Khuit, based on the Stele of Revealing.
+The Egyptian hieroglyphic name of Hor-em-akhet, from which the Greek Hrumachis is derived, is at the top of the Tarot picture.
+In the centre is Ra-Mentu or Ra Hoor Khuit, based on his image depicted on the Stele of Revealing.
 As Hrumachis, Horus is fully raised to the sky or heaven.
 The Sun and Serpent crown affirm his identity with both Ra and Typhon-Apophis.
-He wears the leopard spots, emblematic of the ‘space-marks’ or stars, and the gift of divine prophecy.
+He wears the leopard spots, emblematic of the ‘space-marks’ or stars and the gift of divine prophecy.
 His nemmys is night-blue, the colour of the body of Nuit, which encompasses the whole horizon.

 The 10 stars on the platform of the throne are the sephiroth in Malkuth of Assiah.
 The 22 stars grouped around the rectangular symbol of the Golden Mean (phi ratio) on the throne, the Foundation of the Universe, are the 22 scales of the Serpent of Wisdom.
-The God bears the Set-headed was sceptre of priestly will, ordinance or authority in his left hand, while with his right hand he sends forth spiritual power, which is as joy to the blesséd and woe to the Evil Ones.
+The God bears the Set-headed was sceptre of priestly will, ordinance or authority in his left hand.
+With his right hand he sends forth spiritual power.

-In the lower section of the Tarot picture, beneath the throne of Hrumachis, is the hieroglyphic name of the Sphinx who gazes eternally at the equinoctial point on the horizon, depicted here by the akhet or ‘sun in the horizon’.
+In the lower section of the Tarot picture, beneath the throne of Hrumachis, is the hieroglyphic name of the Sphinx who gazes eternally at the equinoctial point on the horizon.
+The horizon is depicted here by the akhet, the ‘sun in the horizon’.

 The astroglyphs for Aries and the Sun are shown on the border at the top of the card, for the Sun achieves his exaltation in Aries at the vernal equinox.
 On the lower edge of the card is the astroglyph for Mars, the ruling planet.
-Next to that is the symbol of alchemical Sulphur—for this is one of three Tarot trumps corresponding to the principles of Salt, Sulphur and Mercury.
+Next to that is the symbol of alchemical Sulphur.
 Tzaddi, the letter of the 28th path of Aries, is to the right of the title.

 In the (Egyptian) Book of the Law, Liber AL, III: 34, Hrumachis is the name of Horus as risen Khu, or Sphinx.